Stoke College

-Stoke College in Stoke-by-Clare, near Haverhill, Suffolk, England, is a co-educational day school for children aged 11 to 18, with boarding for children aged 11 to 18.
+Stoke College in Stoke-by-Clare, near Clare, Suffolk, England, is a co-educational day school for children aged 11 to 18, with boarding for children aged 11 to 18.
 It is built on the site of a major medieval monastic college.

 History of the site

 The college traces its name back to 1415, when a college for priests was founded on the site.
 The medieval College had been founded on the earlier site of a Benedictine priory, originally located in Clare Castle, but moved to Stoke-by-Clare in 1124.
 Under the patronage of the powerful de Clare family, it was one of the wealthiest monastic houses in Norman England, until a disastrous fire in the 1390s.
 The college annexed Chipley Priory in about 1468.

+The last Dean was Matthew Parker, future Archbishop of Canterbury under Elizabeth I, and a founder of the Church of England.
 In 1534 Dr Walter Haddon, writing in a letter from Cambridge, says of the college "how that place seemed in a manner to be made on purpose for scholars, both to learn themselves, and to teach others: and that its situation was such that above all others it is best suited for honest and ingenious pleasures."
-The last Dean was Matthew Parker, future Archbishop of Canterbury under Elizabeth I, and a founder of the Church of England.

 The buildings had been abandoned after the Dissolution of the monasteries in the 1540s; the site was bought by the Elwes family around 1660, who created the surviving main house and stables.
 The Elweses did not always keep the premises in fine style – one member of the family, John Elwes was so mean that he served as Dickens's model for Ebenezer Scrooge in A Christmas Carol.

 In 1897 the estate was bought by Henry Loch, 1st Baron Loch, a Victorian army officer and colonial administrator.
 He brought in his wife's nephew, the noted architect Edwin Lutyens, to add a wing in his distinctive Arts and Crafts style, as well as gardens in the style of his friend and co-designer Gertrude Jekyll.
 The Lochs struggled to keep up the estate during and after World War Two; in 1950 they abandoned the house.

 In 1954 it became a small independent school, reviving the historic name "Stoke College" a few years later.
 It now serves around 200 pupils.

 In 1961 the house became a Grade II* listed building.